sharbelxo/KLIYO_v1/README.md

 KLIYO allows users to:

 * Greet KLIYO (say hi!)
-* Learn about different Machine Learning Models (Linear Regression, Logstic Regression) and how they are implemented using real-life problems!
+* Learn about different Machine Learning Models (Linear Regression, Logistic Regression) and how they are implemented as solutions to real-life problems!
-* Interact with the models by giving them input and checking out their unique outputs!
+* Interact with the models by giving them inputs and checking out their unique outputs!

 ## TRY KLIYO RIGHT NOW :space_invader:!